akmislam/Deep-Neural-Network-Accelerator/readme.txt

 This project aims to design a generator that will create a neural network interface given the users' desired design specifications.
 I can tell the system I want X inputs with W weights and Y outputs, and the design will produce a correct solution everytime.

+--- Interesting things to Note ---
+This design uses a datapath and control module for the design to work.
+The datapath consists of one ROM, one RAM, and one MAC (matrix accumulator) for each layer of the neural network.
+Each layer also has its own control module, which is driven by an FSM to determine when to read, calculate, and write outputs.

+This design also uses an ARM's AXI4-Stream protocol to read and write values between neural network layers.

+The design is pipelined and parallelized (by users' specification) to increase throughput of the system.

+The design can also budget MAC units given the users' specicifications.
+This is especially useful when targetting an FPGA with limited resources.
+When given, the generator will produce the best design given the limited resources.
+If no budget is given, the design will produce the best possible design for performance.

 --- Instructions on using files ---
 1. run "make" in linux terminal to compile files.